Relative tensor triangular Chow groups for coherent algebras: Tensor triangular preliminaries

 \end{definition}

-\begin{remark} In \cite{1510.00211}, the definition of relative tensor triangular cycle and Chow groups was given under the assumption that another technical condition, the \emph{local-to-global principle}, is satisified.
-While it is not necessary for the statement of Definition \ref{definition:1510.00211}, the local-to-global principle makes dealing with these invariants easier (see Remark \ref{remdifferentsubcatdef}), and it is satisfied very often.
-In particular, it will be satisfied in our main case of interest by \cite[Theorem 6.9]{MR3181496}, when we consider actions of the derived category of quasi-coherent sheaves on a noetherian separated scheme.
-In order to keep the exposition of the article at hand a bit lighter, we will not go into further details concerning this topic. \end{remark} Let us illustrate our definitions with an example that explains the name ``tensor triangular Chow group''.
-The following theorem is a slight variation of \cite[Corollary~3.6]{1510.00211}. \begin{theorem} Let $X$ be a separated regular scheme of finite type over a field.
-Consider the action of $\mathrm{D}(\mathrm{Qcoh}(\mathcal{O}_X))$ on itself via $\otimes^{\mathrm{L}}$.
-Then for all $p \geq 0$, we have isomorphisms
+\begin{remark} In~\cite{1510.00211}, the definition of relative tensor triangular cycle and Chow groups was given under the assumption that another technical condition, the \emph{local-to-global principle}, is satisified.
+The principle asserts that for any object~$a \in \mathcal{K}$, the smallest localizing subcategory of~$\mathcal{K}$ that is closed under the action of~$\mathcal{T}$ and contains~$a$ equals the smallest localizing subcategory of~$\mathcal{K}$ that is closed under the action of~$\mathcal{T}$ and contains all the objects~$\Gamma_x a$ for all~$x \in \mathrm{Spc}(\mathcal{T}^c)$ (see \cite[definition~6.1]{MR3181496}).
+While it is not necessary for the statement of \cref{definition:1510.00211} to make sense, the local-to-global principle makes dealing with these invariants easier (see \cref{remdifferentsubcatdef}), and it is satisfied very often.
+In particular, it will be satisfied in our main case of interest by~\cite[theorem 6.9]{MR3181496}, when we consider actions of the derived category of quasi-coherent sheaves on a noetherian separated scheme.
+In order to keep the exposition of the chapter a bit lighter, we will not go into further details concerning this topic. \end{remark}

+Let us illustrate our definitions with an example that explains the name ``tensor triangular Chow group''.
+The following theorem is a slight variation of~\cite[corollary~3.6]{1510.00211}, and is based on Quillen's result describing the Chow groups using the coniveau spectral sequence \cite[proposition~5.14]{MR0338129}. \begin{theorem} Let~$X$ be a separated regular scheme of finite type over a field.
+Consider the action of~$\derived(\Qcoh(\mathcal{O}_X))$ on itself via~$-\otimes^\LLL-$.
+Then for all~$p \geq 0$, we have isomorphisms